Couchbase Server supports data compression in its communications with internal and external clients, and in its internal handling of items.

 The compression of data allows RAM and disk-space to be used with increased efficiency.
 It may also reduce consumption of network bandwidth.
 Higher consumption of CPU resources may result.

-Compression, provided by the open-source library Snappy, is applied to items based both on the client’s capabilities and on the compression mode established by the user for the given bucket.
+Compression, provided by the open-source library Snappy, is applied to items based on the client’s capabilities, on the compression mode established by the user for the given bucket, and on a required minimum size for the document before compression, in relation to its size after compression (referred to as the compression ratio).

 Compression is available only in Couchbase Enterprise Edition, and can be applied only to Couchbase and Ephemeral buckets.
 Compression applies to both binary and JSON items.